kimsrung/angular_with_rails/README.md

 ##Overview

 A movie application is a simple rails project that integration with angularJs.
+This project has already configed with html5mode in order to remove '#' from url.

 ##Technologies